gfree76/bioinfomatics/README.md

 # bioinfomatics
-used for practicing bioinformatics algorithms
+Used for practicing bioinformatics algorithms.
+Programs are written in Scala using Intellij Community Edition.